base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 🔍 View on Etherscan: https://basescan.org/tx/0x1439431b0bf333f8106bc1815a532fdec18d62c3ee1c07a10d07711c6e5a2e56
 ```

-Looking back at our Paymaster configuration, we'll see that we've used about $0.03 of our $0.05 global limit, and for account 1, we've hit our UserOperation limit.
+Looking back at our Paymaster configuration, you'll see that you've used about $0.03 of our $0.05 global limit, and for account 1, you've hit our UserOperation limit.

 Now, let's send another transaction, this time using the second account.

-Before we do that, let's update the per-wallet UserOperation limit to 10.
-Since gas is cheap on Base, we may need to do a few transactions before we hit our global limit of $0.07.
+Before you do that, let's update the per-wallet UserOperation limit to 10.
+Since gas is cheap on Base, you may need to do a few transactions before you hit our global limit of $0.07.

 :::note Increase the global limit